Read about 9 magical waters in Iceland, where to find them and what to expect.

-So, how in fact can something produce such a vast amount of water?
-Rain plays the biggest part, of course, with water evaporating into vapors and coagulating to form the clouds that proceed to squirt out that fresh, juicy rain we all love so much.
-But, most of the waterfalls around Iceland are funneling water from the colossal glaciers such as Vatnajökull, Langjökull or Eyjafjallajökull which brings me to the point of this article.
-Allow me to tell you about these 9 Magical Waterfalls of Iceland.
+How can something produce such a vast amount of water?
+Rain plays the biggest part, of course, with water evaporating into vapors and coagulating to form the clouds that proceed to squirt out that beautiful rain we all love so much.
+But, most of the waterfalls around Iceland are funneling water from the colossal glaciers such as Vatnajökull, Langjökull or Eyjafjallajökull.

 Century Island Fall